 The diverse interests and expertise of the Clinic faculty provide a variety of opportunities for experiential learning.
 In this setting, students master client representation and counseling, case planning and strategy, and persuasive advocacy before trial courts and administrative tribunals.

-Professor John Francis has been with the Washburn Law Clinic since 1999.
+Professor John Francis has been with the Washburn Law Clinic since 1999 and is Co-Director.
 Professor Francis worked for several years as a trial attorney with the New York City Legal Aid Society, Criminal Defense Division.
 Prior to his appointment at Washburn, Francis was a supervising attorney in the clinical program at Hofstra Law School.
 He has been a clinical educator since 1994.

 "The clinical program at Washburn Law guides students to develop into persuasive advocates and empowers them to become ethical lawyers.
 I am proud of the high caliber of professional practice achieved by our students as well as the valuable service they provide to the community."